solid/specification/CONTRIBUTING.md

 Versioning](https://semver.org/) scheme in the document.
 The first release of a technical report MUST use `1.0.0` (for `version-core`).
-Any release can use a `pre-release` value part of the version indicating the document status and the publication date, e.g., "Version 1.0.0-WD" indicates a Working Draft.
+Any release can use a `pre-release` value part of the version indicating the document status and the publication date, e.g., "Version 1.0.0-CG-DRAFT" indicates a CG Draft.

 ### Non-versioned technical report